 Finally remember that as parents it’s essential that your child knows you are always there for him or her.
 If any decision taken by the Class Teacher or School Principal disadvantages the well-being of your child, you should discuss it with them and come-up with a plan that ensures the very best outcomes for your child.

-Treatment for ADD isn’t just about taking medication.
-There are many other effective treatments that can help kids with ADD improve their ability to pay attention, control impulsive behavior, and curb hyperactivity.
+Treatment for ADHD isn’t just about taking medication.
+There are many other effective treatments that can help kids with ADHD improve their ability to pay attention, control impulsive behavior, and curb hyperactivity.

 Nutritious meals, play and exercise, and learning better social skills are all part of a balanced treatment plan that can improve performance at school, improve your child’s relationships with others, and decrease stress and frustration.